.png?width=810&name=See%20usFCR%20in%20pheonix%20and%20La%20(2).png)

 Did You Know?

-When communicating with contracting officers, contract specialists or contracting officer representatives that have a military title, it is professional courtesy to address them by the military ranking.
-Generally, addressing contracting professionals on a first name basis is a way to connect and build rapport, however if they have served/are serving in the military, addressing them by title is best practice.
+When communicating with contracting officers, contract specialists, or contracting officer representatives with a military title, it is professional courtesy to address them by the military ranking.
+Generally, addressing contracting professionals' first-name is a way to connect and build rapport.
+However, if they have served/are serving in the military, addressing them by title is best practice.

 Examples: